 Besides that the digitalisation results in improved performance most of the digital two-way radios in the MOTOTRBO™ family have been equipped with intelligent features to further increase capabilities.

-MOTOTRBO™ uses advanced noise cancelling technology that efficiently recognises human speech and actively reduces ambient noise from machines, vehicles, wind, etc. Together with the improved receiver that results in clearer audio throughout the coverage area.
+MOTOTRBO™ uses advanced noise cancelling technology that efficiently recognises human speech and actively reduces ambient noise from machines, vehicles, wind, etc. Together with the improved receiver that results in an even audio throughout the coverage area.
 Many of the radios are also equipped with the feature Intelligent Audio that adjusts the speaker volume depending on the surroundings.
 A feature that also works with selected accessories.

 A lot of the audio accessories in the MOTOTRBO™ series are so-called IMPRES™, which means that the accessories communicate with the radio to optimize audio levels and settings for the current combination of two-way radio and accessory.